Yves-CHEN/DENTIST/README.md

 ...
 ```
 > \-\-out \<the output file prefix\>
-Specifies the prefix of the output files including  \*.DENISTI.full.txt, \*.DENISTI.short.txt and \*.DENISTI.ignored.txt.
+Specifies the prefix of the output files including  \*.DENTIST.full.txt, \*.DENTIST.short.txt and \*.DENTIST.ignored.txt.
 The .DENTIST.full.txt contains the statistics for all the tested variants in the following format.

 ```